 It’s safe to say that Jeff Haberman, building designer and president of The Home Design Group, knows a thing or two about custom homes.
-He’s designed at least 5,000 of them, including one in every county of California, as well as in Alaska, Washington, Oregon, Nevada, Arizona, Hawaii, Japan, and Samoa.
+He’s designed thousands of them, including one in every county of California, as well as in Alaska, Washington, Oregon, Nevada, Arizona, Hawaii, Japan, and Samoa.

 Forty years ago, Haberman started out with sketches—until AutoCAD came along.
 After adopting it in 1991, it’s been an integral part of his business and designs ever since.
 Now, he’s also exploring how to incorporate Revit as well.
 In this interview, Haberman shares insights on his business, the industry as a whole, and some indispensable advice for custom home design and using AutoCAD Architecture.

 How do you approach the design of a home with your clients?